Daily Almanac for

 4. binding, book binding, cover, back, protective covering, protective cover, protection

-usage: the front and back covering of a book; "the book had a leather binding"
+usage: the protective covering on the front, back, and spine of a book; "the book had a leather binding"

 5. covering, natural covering, cover, natural object